HugKitten/kitty_color/README.md

 - RGB type for RGB colors without alpha
 - RGBF type for RGB colors without alpha in float format
 - Methods to output color in desired format using string codes ``color_to_string(myColor, 'R:int, B:int, G:int, A:float')`` for example.
-- Decode, and Encode method as well as a way to set the method used to parse strings.
+- More decode, and encode options